 Roblox also supports custom 3D models created from 3D modeling software such as Maya and Blender.
 This includes advanced support for custom models and meshes that include modern textures, animation, and avatar-related features.

-Studio natively supports basic parts that allow you to quickly add simple geometry to your experience.
+Studio natively supports basic parts that allow you to quickly add simple geometry to your game.
 This is ideal for creating simple environments or even greyboxing or prototyping a more complex 3D space.

 Basic parts include the following benefits: